JohnSnowLabs/langtest/docs/pages/docs/run.md

  It returns the generated results in the form of a dataframe with pass/fail flag for each test that we had specified.

- The generated results dataframe looks something like the following:
+ A sample generated results dataframe looks like the one given below:

 {:.table2}
 | category  | test_type |  original | test_case | expected_result |  actual_result | pass |